Cohomological DT invariants from localization: Introduction

-with $S_{\pm i}x^d=(-\mathbb{L}^{1/2})^{\pm d_i}x^d$.
-For $D$ a non-compact divisor of $X$, corresponding to a corner of the toric diagram, one can also consider $D$-cyclic representations, as defined in \cite{TYY}.
+For $D$ a non-compact divisor of $X$, corresponding to a corner of the toric diagram, one can also consider $D$-cyclic representations, as defined in \cite[sec 3.2]{TYY}.
 The corresponding framed quiver $(Q_D,W_D)$ has a single framing node $\infty$ and a pair of arrows $\infty\to i$ and $j\to \infty$ with an additional potential term (see section \ref{D4def} below for details).
-We denote by $Z_D(x)$ their motivic generating series.
+We denote by $Z_D(x)$ their cohomological generating series.
 An $i$-cyclic (resp. $D$-cyclic) representation can be viewed as a noncommutative analogue of a sheaf with a map from the structure sheaf $\mathcal{O}_X$ (resp. $\mathcal{O}_D$).
 In physics, framed DT invariants count framed BPS states with a D6-brane or non-compact D4-brane charge.
 Accordingly, we shall refer to the two types of framings as D6- and D4-brane framing, respectively.

-The moduli space of $i$-cyclic (resp. $D$ cyclic) representations admits a maximal torus action rescaling the arrows of $Q_i$ (resp. $Q_f$), leaving the potential $W$ (resp. $W_D$) equivariant, \ie invariant up to a scalar: we denote by $\Lambda_i$ (resp. $\Lambda_D$) the character lattic of the torus.
-We further denote by $\Delta_i$ (resp. $\Delta_D$) the subset of $\Lambda_i$ (resp. $\Lambda_D$) (called the Empty Room Configuration, or ERC) given by weights of paths starting at the framing node in $Q_i$ (resp. $Q_D$): $\Delta_i$ can be interpreted a pyramid with an atom of type $i$ on the top, whose facets are given by $\Delta_D$, for $D$ running over the corners of the toric diagram.
+The moduli space of $i$-cyclic (resp. $D$ cyclic) representations admits a maximal torus action rescaling the arrows of $Q_i$ (resp. $Q_f$), leaving the potential $W$ (resp. $W_D$) equivariant, \ie invariant up to a scalar: we denote by $\Lambda$ the character lattice of the torus.
+We further denote by $\Delta_i$ (resp. $\Delta_D$) the subset of $\Lambda$ (called the Empty Room Configuration, or ERC) given by weights of paths starting at the framing node which are non vanishing in an $i$-cyclic (resp $D$-cyclic) representation of $(Q_i,W)$ (resp $Q_D,W_D$) : $\Delta_i$ can be interpreted a pyramid with an atom of type $i$ on the top, whose facets are given by $\Delta_D$, for $D$ running over the corners of the toric diagram.